Artists United Against Apartheid

-Artists United Against Apartheid was a 1985 protest group founded by activist and performer Steven Van Zandt and record producer Arthur Baker to protest against apartheid in South Africa.
-The group produced the song "Sun City" and the album Sun City that year, which is considered a notable anti-apartheid song.
+Artists United Against Apartheid was a 1985 protest group founded by the activist and performer Steven Van Zandt and record producer Arthur Baker to oppose apartheid in South Africa.
+The group produced the notable anti-apartheid song "Sun City" and the album Sun City that year.

-Sun City
+Sun City background

 Sun City is a luxury resort and casino, developed by hotel magnate Sol Kerzner as part of his Sun International group of properties.
 It was officially opened on 7 December 1979, then located in the Bantustan of Bophuthatswana.
 As Bophuthatswana had been declared an independent state by South Africa's apartheid government (although unrecognised as such by any other country), it could provide entertainment such as gambling and topless revue shows, which were banned in South Africa proper.

-In protest of apartheid, an international boycott by performers continued for years, although some, such as the Beach Boys, Linda Ronstadt, Cher, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Paul Anka, Status Quo, Rod Stewart (July 1983), Elton John (October 1983), Olivia Newton-John, Dolly Parton, Kenny Rogers, Shirley Bassey and Queen, ignored it.
+In protest of apartheid, an international boycott by performers continued for years, although some, such as the Beach Boys, Linda Ronstadt, Cher, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Paul Anka, Status Quo, Rod Stewart (July 1983), Elton John (October 1983), Olivia Newton-John, Kenny Rogers, Shirley Bassey and Queen, ignored it.

 Writing and recording

 Van Zandt became interested in writing a song about Sun City to make parallels with the plight of Native Americans.
 Danny Schechter, a journalist who was then working with ABC News' 20/20, suggested turning the song into a different kind of "We Are the World", or as Schechter explains, "a song about change not charity, freedom not famine."

-When Van Zandt was finished writing "Sun City", he, Schechter and producer Arthur Baker spent the next several months searching for artists to participate in the project.
+When Van Zandt had finished writing "Sun City", he, Schechter, and producer Arthur Baker spent the next several months searching for artists to participate in the project.
 Van Zandt initially declined to invite Springsteen, not wanting to take advantage of their friendship, but Schechter had no problem asking and Springsteen accepted the invitation.
 Van Zandt was also shy about calling legendary jazz artist Miles Davis.
-Schechter initiated the contact and Davis also accepted.
+Schechter initiated the contact, and Davis accepted.